Climate emergency

 There’s no “carbon budget”.
 It is too dangerous to keep on burning.

-An “Inter-governmental Panel on Climate Change (IPCC) Summary Report 2013” implies that there is a large amount of carbon dioxide that humans can still emit and still stay safe.
-This is the so-called carbon budget.
+An “Inter-governmental Panel on Climate Change (IPCC) Summary Report 2013” implies that humans can still emit large amounts of carbon dioxide and remain safe.
+This is the so-called carbon budget: a dangerous concept.

 In “The Real Budgetary Emergency and the Myth of Burnable Carbon”, David Spratt identifies three difficulties with this carbon budget as: